gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

   {{ mac-os-text | markdownify }}
 </div>

 If everything went fine, you can directly jump into how to get your [first position fix]({{ "/my-first-fix/" | relative_url }}).
-Or maybe you might prefer other options, such as using [Homebrew](https://brew.sh/) instead of Macports as a software package manager, or to build the source code manually.
-Fore more details of GNSS-SDR on macOS, please check the [README.md](https://github.com/gnss-sdr/gnss-sdr/blob/master/README.md#macos-and-mac-os-x) file.
+Or maybe you might prefer other options, such as using [Homebrew](https://brew.sh/) instead of Macports as a software package manager, or building the source code manually.
+For more details of GNSS-SDR on macOS, please check the [README.md](https://github.com/gnss-sdr/gnss-sdr/blob/master/README.md#macos-and-mac-os-x) file.

 # Building from source